Training Deep Morphological Neural Networks as Universal Approximators: Deep morphological neural networks

 \section{Deep morphological neural networks}

 Defining deep morphological neural networks (DMNNs) involves combining the fundamental operations of mathematical morphology.
 In this section, we present the most common DMNNs, and showcase their fundamental problems.
 Then, we present our proposed architectures under differing set of constraints.
+Throughout, a superscript \(({\cdot})^{(n)}\) is used to indicate when something corresponds to the \(n\)-th layer, and \(N^{(n)}\) refers to the number of units in the \(n\)-th layer.
+We use \([k]:=\{1,\ldots,k\}\).
 Proofs of our theorems can be found in Appendices \ref{appendix:b} and \ref{appendix:c}.

+Existing morphological architectures often compose max-plus or related morphological operators either directly or with standard nonlinear activations \citep{dimitriadis2021advances, araujo2017morphological, franchi2020deep}.
+However, as we show below, such constructions suffer from fundamental expressivity limitations that can already be understood from basic principles of tropical algebra.

 \paragraph{Max-plus MP-based DMNNs.} The most obvious way to building a DMNN is by appending morphological layers consisting of several MPs.
-Suppose we have \(L\) morphological layers, with the \(n\)-th layer having \(N(n)\) biased MPs.
+Suppose we have \(L\) morphological layers, with the \(n\)-th layer having \(N^{(n)}\) biased MPs.
 We can then write the network in recursive form:

 with \(\mathbf{x}^{(0)}\) being the input and \(\mathbf{x}^{(L)}\) the output.